whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 This clarifies why _freedom is built on spiritual strength_: when everyone in a nation gives their love and seeks justice in solidarity with others, then each person welcomes everyone else to do that too.
 When spiritual strength is normal in a nation, your neighbors simply expect you to stand in solidarity with others so nobody experiences injustice.

 When too many people "hold back" or "shut down" parts of themselves and learn to tolerate abuses all around, then we wind up with societies that punish people for standing for justice.
-Everyone in a nation must have that _spiritual strength_ to give their deepest love and stand for what's right so that collectively they can have _freedom_ where people are encouraged rather than punished for give their deepest love.
+Everyone in a nation must have that _spiritual strength_ to give their deepest love and stand for what's right so that collectively they can have _freedom_ where justice and mutual respect are just normal.

 ### Let's Be Brave Together